-Paul Cudenec is the author of The Anarchist Revelation; Antibodies, Anarchangels & Other Essays; The Stifled Soul of Humankind; Forms of Freedom; The Fakir of Florence; Nature, Essence & Anarchy and The Green One.
+Paul Cudenec is the author of The Anarchist Revelation; Antibodies, Anarchangels & Other Essays; The Stifled Soul of Humankind; Forms of Freedom; The Fakir of Florence; Nature, Essence & Anarchy; The Green One and No Such Place as Asha.
 All of these have been published by Winter Oak Press - www.winteroak.org.uk.
-He is also a member of Shoal Collective, a cooperative of independent writers and researchers, writing for social justice and a world beyond capitalism.
-He has contributed to publications such as Red Pepper, Green Anarchist and The Morning Star.
+He has also contributed to publications such as Red Pepper, Green Anarchist and The Morning Star.
 His work has been described as "mind-expanding and well-written" by Permaculture magazine.

 One of the most annoying terms in the political dictionary is “anarcho-capitalism”.